-Expand local solar power generation on existing and new development and for LA County projects.
+Expand local solar power generation on existing and new development and for County projects.

 The goal of Measure ES3 is to increase on-site solar electricity production for existing and new multifamily residential buildings, existing commercial buildings, and municipal buildings.
-The measure aims to install rooftop solar photovoltaic (PV) on 5 percent of existing residential and commercial buildings by 2030, 10 percent by 2035, and 20 percent by 2045; install rooftop solar PV on 80 percent of new multifamily residential buildings by 2030, 85 percent by 2035, and 95 percent by 2045; install rooftop solar PV on 40 percent of new commercial buildings by 2030, 50 percent by 2035, and 70 percent by 2045; and install 20,000 kilowatts (kW) of rooftop solar PV at county facilities.
+The measure aims to install rooftop PV on 20 percent of existing multifamily residential buildings by 2030, 25 percent by 2035, and 35 percent by 2045; install rooftop solar PV on 15 percent of existing commercial buildings by 2030, 22 percent by 2035, and 32 percent by 2045; install rooftop solar PV on 80 percent of new multifamily residential buildings by 2030, 85 percent by 2035, and 95 percent by 2045; install rooftop solar PV on 40 percent of new commercial buildings by 2030, 50 percent by 2035, and 70 percent by 2045; and install 20,000 kilowatts (kW) of rooftop solar PV at county facilities.
+This measure also aims to install solar PV for community use and rooftop solar PV at all affordable housing developments.